FabricioAguilera/AllLightsOnMeTrailer.github.io/README.md

 Evade lights, take cover and sneak your way through 2 different prison levels to escape!

 # Playtester reviews
-"As a lifelong gamer, I think this may be one of the mos amazing stealth games ever created." - *Michael Menth, lifelong gamer*
+"As a lifelong gamer, I think this may be one of the most amazing stealth games ever created." - *Michael Menth, lifelong gamer*
 "Simply amazing" - *FSI, Fachschaft Informatik University of Tübingen*
 "Flawless" - *Respected Games Journalist*